Strikers / Bullseye Sports Bar and Kitchen - Bar Rescue Update - Open or Closed?

 Andy opens the doors to customers and orders start pouring in.

-The initial progress is positive, with good drinks being served but they are too slow.
+There are good drinks being served but they are too slow.

 Jon pops three balloons as a consequence for their mistakes.